Category: information

 Supplemental Security Income (SSI) and Social Security (SS) programs are vital assistance programs that provide monthly payments to support aged or disabled individuals.
 However, it’s crucial to recognize the fundamental differences between these two programs.

-The SSI program is designed to finance the basic needs of elderly individuals or those with disabilities.
+The SSI program is designed to Finance the basic needs of elderly individuals or those with disabilities.
 It offers a safety net for those facing financial challenges.
 On the other hand, the SS program supports the retirement, disability, and family income of individuals who have contributed adequately through SS taxes.
 Discover the two programs’ similarities and differences to know if one or both apply to your case.

 What is Supplemental Security Income?